-Resolution of a complaint provides an opportunity for us to improve our practice and so strengthen our partnership with parents.

-It is desirable for any concern/complaint to be addressed by a member of staff or members of the Trust Board at a level close to the cause for the concern.

-Our procedures should be quick, consistent, and fair to all.

-A complaint is distinct from any formal disciplinary procedure.
+- Resolution of a complaint provides an opportunity for us to improve our practice and so strengthen our partnership with parents and/or the public. - It is desirable for any concern/complaint to be addressed by a member of staff or Trustee at a level close to the cause for the concern. - Our procedures should be quick, consistent, and fair to all. - A complaint is distinct from any formal disciplinary procedure.
 Staff who are questioned during the investigation of a complaint will be treated fairly and have an opportunity to put their case.
 They will be offered support if needed.

-If your concern/complaint has the potential to become a staff disciplinary issue, professional advice will be sought.

-Confidentiality is important in securing the confidence of all concerned.
+- If your concern/complaint has the potential to become a staff disciplinary issue, professional advice will be sought. - Confidentiality is important in securing the confidence of all concerned.
 Conversations and correspondence will be treated with discretion.
 You need to feel confident that a complaint will not disadvantage your child.
-However, you must realise that some information may have to be shared - as sensitively as possible - for us to carry out a thorough investigation.

-Every complaint will be acknowledged as 'genuinely felt' by the complainant.
+However, you must realise that some information may have to be shared as sensitively as possible for us to carry out a thorough investigation. - Every complaint will be acknowledged as 'genuinely felt' by the complainant.

-3. How to raise a complaint and the Complaints Procedure
+3. How to Raise a Complaint & Complaints Procedure

 A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, if they have appropriate consent to do so.
+They may also be made by a third party acting on behalf of a complainant, if they have appropriate consent to do so.

-Complaints against school staff (except the Headmaster) should be made in the first instance, to Mr R Bernard, Headmaster via Louise Pawley PA in the school office.
+- Complaints against school staff at Northampton School for Boys (except the Headteacher) should be made in the first instance, to Mr R Bernard, Headteacher via Louise Pawley PA in the school office.
+Please mark them as Private and Confidential. - Complaints against School staff at Northampton School (except the Headteacher) should be made in the first instance, to Mr M Edwards, Headteacher via Louise Shocklidge PA in the school office.
+Please mark them as Private and Confidential. - Complaints that involve or are about the Headteacher should be addressed to Mr Peter Bason, the Chair of the Trust, via the school office.
+Please mark them as Private and Confidential. - Complaints about the Chair of the Trust, any individual Trustee or the whole Trust Board or a member of the Local Academy Board or the whole Local Academy Board should be addressed to Mrs Leah Howard, the Clerk to the Trust Board via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headmaster should be addressed to Mr Peter Bason, the Chair of the Trust Board, via the school office.
-Please mark them as Private and Confidential.

-Complaints about the Chair of the Trust Board, any individual member of the Trust Board or the whole governing body should be addressed to Mrs Leah Howard, the Clerk to the Governing Body via the school office.
-Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask a third- party organisation for example like the Citizens Advice to help you.
+You can also ask a third party organisation for example like the Citizens Advice Bureau to help you.